Egg Freezing Calculator

 If you’re considering egg freezing, you may wonder how many eggs you need to freeze, the success rates at different ages, and how this information aligns with your future plans.

-To assist you in this process, we’ve created the EVOLVE egg freezing calculator.
-This tool aims to give you a general idea of what to expect regarding egg freezing and to estimate the optimal number of eggs to freeze.
+We’ve created the EVOLVE egg freezing calculator to assist you.
+This tool aims to give you an idea of what to expect when freezing eggs and estimate the optimal number to freeze.

 To use the calculator, simply input the age at which you plan to freeze your eggs and the desired number of eggs for freezing.
-Our tool will then provide an estimate of the likelihood of giving birth to one, two, or three children.
+Our tool will then estimate the likelihood of achieving a live birth and giving birth to one, two, or three children.
 You can adjust the age or number of eggs to tailor the probability to your specific needs.

 Frozen Egg Calculator